lbl-hub/CSEE-Benchmark/README.md

 # Communication（交流合作）

 We have a WeChat communication group where all case developers are present.
 If you have any questions during the use of the benchmark, please scan the QR code below to join, and our developers will answer your questions promptly.
 In addition, we warmly welcome your participation in the maintenance work of the example project.
-The current example is developed based on PSD-BPA, and the paper provides detailed parameters for all benchmarks.
-If you transplant the calculation examples to other power system simulation software, you can also provide relevant files, and we will supplement them.
+The current benchmark is developed based on PSD-BPA, and the paper provides detailed parameters for all benchmarks.
+If you transplant the benchmarks to other power system simulation software, you can also provide relevant files, and we will supplement them.
 Thank you for your tremendous contribution.
 <div align=center>
 <img src="https://github.com/lbl-hub/CSEE-Benchmark/blob/main/Benchmark_fig/wechat.png" width="400">
 </div>